-Sponsor, immediately and no later than 24 hours of being made aware of the event.
-Initial reports of SAE can be made via email but must be promptly followed with a detailed written report using the Serious Adverse Event Reporting Form for the Sponsor and containing sufficient detail regarding concurrent life events.
+Serious Adverse Event Reporting Form for the Sponsor and containing sufficient detail regarding concurrent life events.
 The PI should ensure that follow-up information is provided when available.

 The sponsor will allocate an SAE number and forward the event to the trial's Independent Clinician who is part of the Independent Data Monitoring Committee.
-The Independent Clinician will rate the event to confirm or question its seriousness, with the final decision in case of discrepancy made by the PI, determine causality of SAEs according to the table below and also rate SAEs with regard to its expectedness.
+The Independent Clinician will determine causality of the event according to the table below and also rate the event with regard to its expectedness.
 Independent review will be conducted within 72 hours and the outcome will be reported back to the local Research Assistant PI, CI, Trial Manager and sponsor by email using the SAE number allocated by the sponsor.